simonmichael/hledger/hledger/hledger_commands.m4.md

 `--dry-run`
 : just show the transactions to be imported

-The input files are specified as arguments - no need to write -f before each one.
+The input files are specified as arguments - no need to write `-f` before each one.
 So eg to add new transactions from all CSV files to the main journal, it's just:
 `hledger import *.csv`

-New transactions are detected in the same way as print --new: by assuming transactions are always added to the input files in increasing date order, and by saving `.latest.FILE` state files.
+New transactions are detected in the same way as print `--new`: by assuming transactions are always added to the input files in increasing date order, and by saving `.latest.FILE` state files.

-The --dry-run output is in journal format, so you can filter it, eg to see only uncategorised transactions:
+The `--dry-run` output is in journal format, so you can filter it, eg to see only uncategorised transactions:
 ```shell
 $ hledger import --dry ... | hledger -f- print unknown --ignore-assertions